The short answer is: probably if you are “disabled enough”.

-Supplemental Security Income(SSI) is a needs-based program specifically designed to help people who do not have the work history to apply for SSDI.
+Supplemental Security Income(SSI) is a needs-based program specifically designed to help people who do not have a work history to apply for SSDI.

 Generally, these are people who have been affected by their condition since birth or childhood, or who have spent long periods of their lives un- or under-employed, or who have predominantly worked off the books.

-Eligibility is based upon two factors: your disabling condition and your financial need.
+Eligibility is based on the combination of your disabling condition and your financial need.

 SSI is a program for people who are long-termed disabled and have less than $2,000 in assets.

 SSI participants are paid a small stipend(varies by state and situation but generally under $1,000 per person) and are immediately eligible for Medicaid benefits(state insurance) and SNAP(previously known as food stamps).

 People can be eligible for SSI from birth if they have a severe and obvious disability, or slightly later in life if they show signs of permanent disability(developmental disabilities and other issues which severely limits their long-term potential to work).

 Parents can apply on behalf of any children they have with severe impairments.